-28 Jun Exploring the Jewish heritage of Hong Kong on a private tour
+28 Jun Explore the Jewish Heritage of Hong Kong on a Private Tour

 Hong Kong’s total population is close to 7.4 million people.
-Despite there only being an estimated 4,000 Jews in Hong Kong (out of a population of 7.4 million), their impact on the city has been substantial.
+Despite there only being an estimated 4,000 Jews in Hong Kong, their impact on the city has been substantial.
 The earliest Jewish traders set up in Hong Kong, Macau and Canton as China opened up to international trade in the mid-1800’s.
 Although most are of Iraqi decent, nowadays, approximately half of the Jewish population of Hong Kong originate from overseas.
 It seems that they now hail from many countries including the US, the UK, France, Australia, South Africa, Israel and Canada.

 We have two synagogues in Hong Kong.
 The first is the Ohel Leah next door to the Jewish Community Centre is pictured above.
 The magnificent Ohel Leah synagogue in Central is often a surprise detour for guests.
 The second is Kehilat Zion in Tsim Sha Tsui, Kowloon.
 Both have kosher restaurants and will deliver food locally.
 Additionally, there is the Shuva Isreal Restaurant in Central, Hong Kong.

-Hong Kong Greeters is able to provide a specialist tour itinerary to include the Jewish heritage of Hong Kong for visitors who are interested in understanding more about their influence on the city.
-This can include:
+Hong Kong Greeters is able to provide a specialist tour itinerary to include the Jewish heritage of Hong Kong.
+This enables our guests to discover more about Jewish influence and heritage in Hong Kong.

 - The Ohel Leah Synagogue, Midlevels

 - The Peninsula Hotel and Nathan Road, Tsim Sha Tsui

 Please let us know on the booking form, what you are interested in seeing.
 Our guide Nadia is the perfect guide for these tours, as her mother was Jewish.

 How we can Tailor you Tour